 Starting in fiscal year 2003, two related issues have taken on a new importance in Pennsylvania: (1) mining operations which have significant ongoing (perpetual) environmental obligations that are declaring bankruptcy but do not have adequate funding mechanisms to provide for the ongoing obligations; and (2) the threat posed by rising mine pools that are predicted to reach levels which may then discharge devastating quantities of polluted water into streams and rivers.
 Recognizing the potential environmental and economic impacts of these issues, WPCAMR has acted as a voice in elevating the awareness level in the environmental community and the general public.
-At the request of former DEP Secretary Hess, the Pennsylvania Mine Reclamation Advisory Board (MRAB) has formed a subcommittee known as the Orphan Mine Discharge Task Force to make recommendations to the state on ways of attacking these problems.
+At the request of former DEP Secretary Hess, the Pennsylvania Mine Reclamation Advisory Board

+(MRAB) has formed a subcommittee known as the Orphan Mine Discharge Task Force to make recommendations to the state on ways of attacking these problems.
 The Task Force is working on several fronts, which include funding, legal, technical, and outreach.
-Ultimately the Task Force hopes to provide direction for ways of dealing with these monumental problems, including a change in perspective to viewing mine pools as a significant water resource.
+The Task Force has provided direction to the Department for ways of dealing with these monumental problems, including a change in perspective to viewing mine pools as a significant water resource.
 WPCAMR acts an advisor to the Task Force and will continue to update the environmental community and public on these critical issues.

 Of critical importance to the abandoned mine reclamation effort is the federal Abandoned Mine Reclamation Fund (AMRF) annual appropriation to Pennsylvania.
-Also known as Title IV of Surface Mining Control and Reclamation Act, this provision of the legislation was scheduled to sunset in 2004, but has been extended into 2005.
+Also known as Title IV of Surface Mining Control and Reclamation Act, this provision of the legislation was scheduled to sunset in 2004, but has been extended into 2006.
 Should the cessation of these annual appropriations occur, it will curtail a very significant amount of ongoing reclamation work in Pennsylvania and other historically impacted states.
-Working in concert with the Pennsylvania Environmental Council, the Western Pennsylvania Watershed Program, EPCAMR, DEP, and other environmentally inclined stakeholder groups, a comprehensive educational campaign directed primarily toward state and federal legislators on the importance and merits of this vital legislation will be continued in hopes that similar legislation may be introduced and passed, thus continuing the program beyond 2005.
+Working in partnership with the AML Campaign, a loose coalition of environmentally inclined stakeholders including the Pennsylvania Environmental Council, the Western Pennsylvania Watershed Program, WPCAMR, EPCAMR, Western PA Conservancy, DEP, and watershed groups, a comprehensive educational campaign directed primarily toward state and federal legislators on the importance and merits of this vital legislation will be continued in hopes that similar legislation may be introduced and passed, thus continuing the program beyond 2006.
+WPCAMR has been and will continue to be a very active partner in the campaign to reauthorize funding for the AMLF and to refine the mechanism in which funding is directed to states for reclamation purposes.